There’s more than a touch of Frank Lloyd Wright about this 1970s Syd Furness modern house in Cambridge.

 Finally, the living room, which is organised around a central seating area with an original open fireplace at one side and a study (or workshop), which also looks out across the garden and as such, is a great spot to work.

 As for the outside space, there is a decked terrace bordering the house and beyond that, the substantial and private garden.

 That garden is largely lawn with borders, with a number of specimen trees included within the boundary.
 The front garden area links to the long footpath which leads directly onto the sought-after location of Hills Avenue.
 The front of the house also has a paved area for off-street parking.

 Note that the house has planning permission previously granted to extend the house, which is something to consider further down the line.
-But for now, consider the asking price of £1,295,000.
+But for now, consider the asking price, which has just been reduced to £1,195,000.